-Cyber security is one of the fastest growing career fields with high earing potential and a variety of career opportunities.
-As the internet began to take off in the 1990s and 2000s so did the rise of cyberattacks, computer viruses and the hacker culture.
+Cybersecurity is one of the fastest growing career fields with high-earning potential and a variety of career opportunities.
+As the internet began to take off in the 1990s and 2000s, so did the rise of cyberattacks, computer viruses, and the hacker culture.
 From this, a new profession was born.

 As we move into 2018, there are 200,000+ open jobs in IT security, while the current workforce is comprised of only 11% women, 3% African Americans and 5% Hispanic/Latino.
 This statistic is an American crisis that is not being well addressed in our inner city schools.
 As a result, we are taking it upon ourselves to fill those gaps, making sure all children are prepared and well equipped with the tools for a successful future.

-Cyber Secure Kids has had the opportunity to provide programming and events for Booz Allen Hamilton, Delta Sigma Theta Montgomery County Chapter, NSBE Jr., Techbridge Girls, and several STEM fairs.
+Cyber Secure Kids, LLC (CSK) has had the opportunity to provide programming and events for the Washington Tennis & Education Foundation, Metro Warriors STEM Organization (NSBE Jr. Chapter), KPMG, Delta Sigma Theta Montgomery County Chapter, Techbridge Girls, and several STEM fairs.

-This year, our students are participating in our year long program, nation wide competitions and conferences.
-Cyber Secure Kids is currently applying for grant funding to provide a free cyber security focused summer program for underrepresented youth.
+This year, our students have participated in nation-wide competitions and STEM conferences.
+CSK is currently applying for grant funding to provide a free cybersecurity camp for underrepresented youth.

 Looking to support?